Three Little Chickpeas

 Instructions

-1. Add everything to a slow cooker except for the spinach and lime juice and stir together.
+1. Add all of the ingredients to a slow cooker except for the spinach (or kale) and lime juice, and stir together.

 2. Cook on low for 5-6 hours or high for 3-4 hours.

-3. When the soup is done stir in the kale or spinach and lime juice, it will only take a few minutes for the greens to wilt.
+3. When the soup is done, stir in the spinach (or kale) and lime juice.
+It will only take a few minutes for the greens to wilt.

-4. To make the soup creamy mash the cooked squash with a spoon up against the side of the pot.
+4. To make the soup creamy, mash the cooked squash with a spoon against the side of the pot

-1. Sauté the onion and carrots until the onions are translucent for about 7-8 minutes, adding a splash of water (if needed) to cook oil-free.
-Carrots won’t be done, they’ll continue cooking with the soup.
+2. Add the onion and carrots and cook until the onions are translucent and the carrots have softened for about 7-8 minutes, adding a splash of water (if needed) to cook oil-free (or cook the onions and carrots in a neutral-tasting oil).

-2. Then add the garlic, curry powder, paprika, cumin, coriander, salt, and cayenne pepper, sauté for about a minute.
+3. Then add the garlic, curry powder, smoked paprika, ground cumin, ground coriander, salt, and cayenne pepper, and cook for about a minute.

-3. Then add the vegetable broth and deglaze the pan by using a wooden spoon to scrape off any cook-on bits stuck to the bottom of the pan.
+4. Next, add the vegetable broth and deglaze the pan by using a wooden spoon to scrape off any cooked-on bits stuck to the bottom of the pan.

-5. Bring to a boil, then lower to a simmer, cook covered for about 20-25 minutes, or until the lentils and squash are tender.
+6. Bring to a boil, then lower to a simmer, and cook covered for about 20-25 minutes, or until the lentils and squash are tender.
 Stir occasionally during cooking.

-6. To make the soup creamy mash the cooked squash with a spoon up against the side of the pot.
+7. To make the soup creamy, mash the cooked squash with a spoon against the side of the pot.

-7. Stir in the lime juice and spinach (or kale), serve when the greens have wilted.
+8. Stir in the lime juice and spinach (or kale), and serve when the greens have wilted.

 Notes